nickjoseph210/natural_language_processing/nlp_project/nlp_readme.md

 Using natural language processing (NLP), we were asked to predict the programming language contained in hundreds of Github repositories based solely on the README files for that repository.
 After briefly discussing the project and analyzing the data we pulled in, we formed a simple null hypothesis ('H_0') that the length of the README file would be a good indicator of the programming language used.
 Provided information that Python (the language used throughout this project) was a preferred language amongst programmers becuase of its strict adherence to documentation guidelines, we assumed that longer README files pointed to program contents being written in Python as opposed to other languages like C# ('C-sharp') or Java.

-After acquiring our dataset using Python and its library 'BeautifulSoup', we explored our findings to actually 'see' our findings through various visualizations made possible with Matplotlib and Seaborn.
-[COMPLETE AS WE GO]
+After acquiring our dataset using Python and its library 'BeautifulSoup', we explored our findings to actually 'see' them through various visualizations made possible with Matplotlib and Seaborn.
+Some of what we found follows:

 ## Glossary of Terms